A Brother’s Gift of Life

 “I would do it again in a heartbeat,” says Greg.
 “If I knew then what I know now I would even donate to a stranger because, well, not very many people get a chance to help somebody like this.”

-This past June, Greg and Linda returned to Jefferson for a special tour of the Nicoletti Kidney Transplant Center.
+Greg and Linda had the opportunity to return to Jefferson for a special tour of the Nicoletti Kidney Transplant Center.
 That tour included the examination room Pennye and Phil donated to the center and dedicated to Greg in honor of his gift of life to his sister.

 “He’s the best brother,” says Pennye, as she wraps her arms around Greg.